mmarbout/PAK_P3_infection_analysis/README.md

 - tinymapper (https://github.com/js2264/tinyMapper)
 - bacchus (https://github.com/ABignaud/bacchus)

+those ones are the main dependencies to generate the raw data but they are many others dependencies needed like ggplot depending on what you want to do and you will find them in the different scripts.

-## home made scripts
+## home made scripts and reference genome

-different scripts need to be downloaded from the github repository and put in a dedicated directory named [scripts]
+Different scripts need to be downloaded from the github repository and put in a dedicated directory named [script]. you will also need the fasta and gff files for the two genomes and put them in a dedicated directory named [ref].

 ## Data generation